futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 1. destination vertices are appended *in front of* the current vertex: this is what makes the algorithm traversing the input graph depth-first.
-This is exactly what the second invariant of DFS dictates: visit successors before sibilings.
+This is exactly what the second invariant of DFS dictates: visit successors before siblings.
-2. the `match` function returns a new graph *without* the query vertex: this is what the first invariant of DFS dictates: visit each vertex exectly once.
+2. the `match` function returns a new graph *without* the query vertex: this is what the first invariant of DFS dictates: visit each vertex exactly once.
 Since the new graph doesn't contain the query vertex there is no need for keeping track of the visited vertices therefore no bookkeeping is necessary.